astronomer/docs/learn/airflow-listeners.md

 import CodeBlock from '@theme/CodeBlock';
 import producer_dag from '!!raw-loader!../code-samples/dags/airflow-listeners/producer_dag.py';

-[Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Airflow instance, for example when a DAG run fails or a dataset is updated.
+[Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Airflow instance, for example when a DAG run fails or any dataset is updated.

 Listeners are implemented as an [Airflow plugin](using-airflow-plugins.md) and can contain any code.
-In this tutorial, you'll use a listener to send a Slack notification whenever a dataset is updated.
+In this tutorial, you'll use a listener to send a Slack notification whenever any dataset is updated.

 :::info